 The terrain is mountainous so there will be lots of uphill and downhill areas.
-There are some steep sections (particularly trek day 4), some flat areas, and on trek day 3 there is a very long descent so trekking poles are recommended, particularly for those with knee issues.
+There are some steep sections, some flat areas, and there is a very long descent so trekking poles are recommended, particularly for those with knee issues.
 Underfoot you will find rocky or grassy trails, uneven and muddy forests, scree slopes and possibly some stream crossings.
 You may walk over some snow or ice covered ground depending on the weather conditions at the time.
 Each day you will trek for approximately 7-8 hours (variable depending on group pace) and you will cover approximately 10-19km.
 It is critical that your training includes hill walking and trekking up and down gradients while carrying a heavy backpack.

 As you will be trekking in mountainous regions you need to be prepared for changeable weather.
 In general, the climate in October/November can be chilly (lows of 4°C, highs of 18°C) with a chance of rain each day and occasional high winds.
 Snowfall is unusual although there may be some patches of early snow on the slopes.

 It’s important to be prepared for all weather conditions and temperatures by packing non-cotton trek layers and waterproofs.
 It’s better to have waterproofs and not need them, than to not have any when you need them!

 Although the temperatures and conditions above are historically accurate, climate change can impact the seasons so you may experience uncharacteristic conditions during the trip which are out of our control.
 Should this happen the guide will assess the situation and make decisions to ensure the best enjoyment and ultimately safety of the group as a whole.